Maykhaleghi/maykhaleghi/README.md

 ##

 ### Hi 👋
-I'm Mahdie, aka *May*, a third-year computer science student.
+I'm Mahdie, aka *May*, a fourth-year computer science student.

 - 💛 I've recently fallen in love with data science and AI.
 - 📞 and here's how you can reach me: